xionghuichen/RLAssistant/README.md

 2. An alternative way is building your own NFS for your physical machines and locate data_root to the NFS.

 # TODO
+- [ ] video visualization.
 - [ ] add comments and documents to the functions.
 - [ ] add an auto integration script.
-- [ ] download / upload experiment logs through timestamp;
+- [ ] download / upload experiment logs through timestamp.